William Ponting and Mary Pearce

 Harriet married James Perkins of Berkeley on 7 February 1805 at Berkeley The witnesses were Mary Baker, Henry Jenner and Henry Clark.

-James and Harriet had a daughter, Sophia Ponting Perkins who was baptised on 9 October 1805 at Berkeley.
+- Sophia Ponting.
+Baptised 9 October 1804 at Berkeley.
 Father James is described as a steward of Ham.

 Thomas Ponting and Sarah Jones